Projects with Partners

 St. Paul Healthy Transportation for All This collaborative is a City Innovation funded project – designed to strengthen neighborhood leadership capacity to address and plan for transit and transportation issues – applying the lens of equity and community health.
 Partners include District Councils from across Saint Paul.

 District Five supports the annual Back to School Event– organized by Family Values for Life and a host of community partners.
 The event is on Wednesday, August 31, 2016 from 4:30 PM to 7:30 PM.
-We are recruiting volunteers to help with many aspects of this positive event which serve many area families.
+Volunteers are always needed to help with many aspects of this positive event which serves many area families.
+The event is held on the last Wednesday of August each year.

 Ready and Resilient Neighborhoods – Climate Change project with Macalester College.